Aldon Smith: Dallas Cowboys

 On March 14, 2020, it was reported Smith was "in the process" of applying for reinstatement from an indefinite league suspension.
-Smith signed a one-year contract with the Dallas Cowboys on April 2, 2020, after impressing with his conditioning and size (287 pounds).
+He signed a one-year contract with the Dallas Cowboys on April 2, 2020, after impressing with his conditioning and size (287 pounds).
 On May 26, 2020, Smith was conditionally reinstated by the NFL and was cleared to take place in the Cowboys' virtual off-season program.

-In Week 1 against the Los Angeles Rams on Sunday Night Football, Smith played in a regular season game for the first time since November 15, 2015, tied for a team high 11 tackles (one for loss), had his first sack of the season and two quarterback hits on Jared Goff during the 20–17 loss.
-In Week 3 against the Seattle Seahawks, Smith sacked Russell Wilson three times, had two tackles for loss, four quarterback hits, and one pass breakup during the 38–31 loss.
-After posting four sacks in the first three games, his production decreased considerably in the following weeks (tallying only one more sack) and he also was limited with a knee injury.
+During the season-opening 20–17 road loss to the Los Angeles Rams on Sunday Night Football, Smith played in a regular season game for the first time since November 15, 2015.
+He tied for a team-high 11 tackles (one for loss), had his first sack of the season, and had two quarterback hits on Jared Goff.
+Two weeks later against the Seattle Seahawks, Smith sacked Russell Wilson thrice, had two tackles for loss, four quarterback hits, and a pass deflection in the 38–31 road loss.
+After posting four sacks in the first three games, Smith's production decreased considerably in the following weeks (tallying only one more sack) and he also was limited with a knee injury.
 His time on the field was reduced in favor of playing defensive end Randy Gregory.
-In Week 14 against the Cincinnati Bengals, Smith recovered a fumble lost by running back Trayveon Williams and returned it for a 78-yard touchdown (fifth longest in franchise history) during the 30–7 win, which was Smith's first career touchdown.
-He finished with 53 tackles (four for loss), five sacks (second on the team), 35 quarterback pressures (second on the team), two passes defensed, and two fumble recoveries.
+During a Week 14 30–7 road victory over the Cincinnati Bengals, Smith recovered a fumble lost by running back Trayveon Williams and returned it 78 yards (fifth longest in franchise history) for his first NFL touchdown.

+Smith finished the 2020 season with 53 tackles (four for loss), five sacks (second on the team), 35 quarterback pressures (second on the team), two pass deflections, and two fumble recoveries in 16 games and starts.

 Seattle Seahawks

 On April 15, 2021, Smith signed a one-year contract with the Seattle Seahawks.
-On August 11, 2021, Smith was released by the team.
+On August 11, he was released by the team.

+Following his release from jail on October 24, 2023, Smith stated that he was "done with (foot)ball".